luooss/sjtu-forum/README.md

 # SJTU Forum
-A possibly better student forum for SJTU in the future, but still too far behind to catch up with ShuiYuan She Qu.

 A Spring project purely for learning purpose.

+A possibly better student forum for SJTU in the future, but still too far behind to catch up with ShuiYuan Forum at the moment.

 # Implementation
 - Backend: Spring Boot, MyBatis.